abrazzaq02/DSA/README.md

 ## 🎯 Objectives
 - To implement fundamental and advanced data structures.
-- To analyze the time and space complexity of algorithms.
+- To analyze the time and space complexity of algorithm.
 - To solve real-world problems using algorithmic approaches.
 - To demonstrate efficient coding practices for scalability and performance.